colesegura/horizon-frame/docs/deployment-guide.md

 # Install dependencies
 npm install

-# Build the application (with linting disabled if necessary)
+# Build the application WITH THE --no-lint FLAG (IMPORTANT)
+# The application will fail to build without this flag due to linting issues
 npx next build --no-lint
 ```